abhishekpratap476/language_translator/README.md

 mern

 ## Running the back-end:
-     # To connect the backend with mogodb reference url in .env file then run the following command
+     //To connect the backend with mogodb reference url in .env file then run the following command// cd backend
-     cd backend
      node server.js
 ## Finally running the front-end: